mcosme000/mcosme000/README.md

 https://img.shields.io/badge/prisma-000000?style=for-the-badge&logo=prisma&logoColor=white
 https://simpleicons.org/?q=trpc
 -->

-✨ I'm Maria, a full stack developer and designer based in Nara.
+✨ I'm Maria, a frontend developer and UX/UI designer based in Nara.
-When I’m not coding, I will probably be taking photos, reading books or spending some time with my husband and dogs
+When I’m not coding, I'll probably be taking photos, reading books or spending some time with my husband and dogs

 <!-- 🔭 I’m currently working on a blog app made with Rails and -->
 - 🌱 I am learning FastAPI